Industry Guides 6 min read ·

 • Net interest margin (NIM) compression mentioned

-• Fee income under pressure
+• Fee income under pressure from competition or regulation

-• Cost-to-income ratio exceeding industry benchmarks
+• Cost-to-income ratio exceeding the 55–65% industry benchmark

 Solution template: